 Well, because I'm new to this site, I didn't realize this question had been asked and answered so many times.
 Now that I'm getting around the site a little better, I see the answer to my question!
 Thank you to everyone for all of the great suggestions I found here.
 Diane

 Try rubbing an ice cube on it.
 This works in getting candle wax out of fabric.
-It works on some types of glue.
-If not, I would try a little alcohol on a cloth.

 I bought a girl's polyester vest and the manufacturer had put their brand sticker on the front of the vest.
 It has left a sticky circle approximately 1.5 in diameter.
 How can I remove the sticky patch without damaging the vest?

 Not sure if it will ruin the fabric, but nail varnish remover is usually good for getting rid of stitcky stuff.